hegdepavankumar/hegdepavankumar/README.md

 <br />
-<p style="font-family: Arial"> Hi, I am a Network Security Engineer and open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</p>
+<p style="font-family: Arial"> Passionate Network Security Engineer and dedicated open-source advocate.
+My journey is fueled by the collaborative spirit of the open-source community.
+Inspired by the seamless dance of collaboration and knowledge sharing, I thrive on the ever-evolving rhythm of the tech world.</p>

   <hr>